carlosivanr/hugo_website/content/statistics/anova/2021-05-18-welchs-anova/index.en.markdown

 weight: 15
 ---

 ANOVA is a commonly used statistical technique to compare means among two or more groups.
 The primary assumptions of ANOVA are independence between groups, normally distributed data, and homogeneity of variance.
 When the homogeneity of variance assumption is violated, a Welch's ANOVA can be conducted instead.
 The omnibus test of a Welch's ANOVA can then be followed by Games-Howell post-hoc tests.
 One limitation for the Welch's ANOVA is that it is restricted to data with only one explanatory factor (i.e. one-way designs).
-This guide covers how to conduct a Welch's ANOVA and the appropriate post-hoc tests with the jmv and rstatix packages.
-All four demos will use the same example data set as the Fisher's one-way ANOVA.
+This guide covers how to test for normality, homogeneity of variance and how to conduct a Welch's ANOVA followed by the appropriate post-hoc tests with the jmv and rstatix packages.
+The two approaches use the same example data set as the Fisher's one-way ANOVA.

 ### The data set